evelyn32h/bitcoin-trust-prediction/README.md

 # Bitcoin Trust Network Edge Sign Prediction

 ## Project Overview
 This project implements and extends the link prediction algorithm for signed networks proposed by Chiang et al. in their paper "Exploiting Longer Cycles for Link Prediction in Signed Networks".
-We use the Bitcoin OTC Web of Trust dataset, which represents trust ratings between users.
+We use the Bitcoin OTC Web of Trust dataset and conduct comprehensive experiments on higher-order cycle features, embeddedness filtering, weighting strategies, and class-imbalance effects.

 ## Dataset Information
 - Source: [Bitcoin OTC Web of Trust](https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html)